YogiOnBioinformatics/Senior-Computational-Biology-Correspondent-PittPulse/README.md

 This paper introduces the concepts of [Computational Docking](https://en.wikipedia.org/wiki/Docking_(molecular)) to a broader audience since Computational Biology is my passion!
 After an introduction to the principles of docking which motivates the subsequent point, I introduced the audience to a new docking program that has MASSIVE potential.
 The software is known as [BADock](https://www.ncbi.nlm.nih.gov/pubmed/29028891).
 Article was published March 2018.

+📜 `Computational Genomics Through the Lens of Dr. Miler Lee.pdf`

+Publication of article based on interview I conducted with [Dr. Miler Lee](https://www.biology.pitt.edu/person/miler-lee) about the importance of Computational Genomics and advice he has for current undergraduates interested in that field.

+📜 `Miler Lee Interview Transcript.pdf`

+Transcript of interview conducted for the publication mentioned above.

 **Contact Information**